JuliaLang/www.julialang.org/community/standards.md

 Constructive criticism and suggestions are welcome, but high-traffic forums do not generally have the bandwidth for extensive discourse.
 Consider writing a blog post if you feel that you have enough to say on a particular subject.

+### For Researchers

+We welcome the participation of researchers of all kinds in the Julia community.
+However, please remember that open source developmnent is a social process and that the participants on the other side of any interaction are (obviously) humans.
+If you are doing research *on the community or its processes*, you are likely performing Human Subject Research (HSR) and are expected to abide by the highest standards of ethics and professional practice.
+Meeting this expectation is your responsibility.
+In particular, please be aware that Institutional Review Boards (IRBs) or other review committees may not have sufficient context or experience to understand the social processes of an open source community.
+We consider engaging in unethical research (human-subject or otherwise) to be a cause for bans or other sanctions from the community.

 ### Get involved

 The Julia community is built on a foundation of reciprocity and collaboration.
 Be aware that most community members contribute on a voluntary basis, so ideas and bug reports are ok, but demands are not.
 Pull requests are always welcomed – see the [guidelines for contributing](https://github.com/JuliaLang/julia/blob/master/CONTRIBUTING.md) to read about how to get started.